agdavid/pucker-up-angular-rails-heroku/spec.md

 - [ ] Your commit messages are meaningful
 - [ ] You made the changes in a commit that relate to the commit message
 - [ ] You don't include changes in a commit that aren't related to the commit message
+- [ ] You check each box in your spec.md and explain next to each one how you've met the requirement before you submit your project
+- [ ] Record at least a 30 min coding session.
+- [ ] Submit a video of how a user would interact with your working web app
+- [ ] Submit the URL to your github project
+- [ ] Write a blog post about the project and process